+Chermoula Eggplant is a treat under any name.
 In Jerusalem: A Cookbook, by Yotam Ottolenghi and Sami Tamimi, this dish is called, “Chermoula Eggplant with Bulgur and Yogurt.”
-The book is filled with exquisite photographs, and this dish is an example of food that is not only beautiful and delicious but easy to make and healthy.
-On our vegan days in the Cafe, we substitute Tahini Sauce for the yogurt.
+The book is filled with exquisite photographs, and this dish is an example of food that is not only beautiful (in Ottolenghi’s hands!) and delicious but easy to make and healthy.
+On our vegan days in the Cafe, we substituted Tahini Sauce for the yogurt.

 - 2 cloves garlic

 - 2 tsp ground cumin